astronomer/docs/astro/cli/astro-deployment-airflow-variable-create.md

 :::

-Create Airflow variables on a Deployment.
+Create [Apache Airflow®](https://airflow.apache.org/) variables on a Deployment.
 Airflow variables are stored in the Deployment's metadata database and appear in the Airflow UI.

 ## Usage